Pomegranate

 Care notes

 A container-friendly fruit tree for greenhouse or outdoor aquaponics in warm, dry climates.
-Large container (30 L).
-EC 1.5-2.5 mS/cm. pH 5.5-7.5 (tolerates alkaline conditions).
-Temperature: 15–35°C for growth; moderate chill requirement (100-300 hours below 7°C).
+Use a large container (30 L).
+EC 1.4-2.2 mS/cm. pH 5.5-7.5 (tolerates alkaline conditions).
+Temperature: 15–35°C for growth, with a moderate chill requirement (100-300 hours below 7°C).
 Full sun (DLI 20-30 mol/m2/day; pomegranates need intense light and heat for fruit sweetness).
-Self-fertile; a single tree produces fruit.
-Fruiting begins at 2-3 years from nursery stock.
-Each mature container tree produces 5-20 fruits.
-Harvest when the fruit is fully colored and makes a metallic sound when tapped.
-The fruit splits if watered irregularly (alternating drought and flood); maintain consistent moisture during fruit development.
-For pomegranate molasses: juice the arils, simmer the juice with a small amount of sugar and lemon juice until reduced to a thick, dark syrup.
-Pomegranate molasses is one of the most useful pantry ingredients in Middle Eastern cooking: sweet, tart, and complex.
+Self-fertile, so a single tree sets fruit.
+Fruiting begins at 2-3 years from nursery stock, and a mature container tree yields 5-20 fruits.
+Harvest when the fruit is fully coloured and makes a metallic sound when tapped.
+The fruit splits if watering swings between drought and flood, so keep moisture consistent during fruit development.
+For pomegranate molasses, juice the arils and simmer the juice with a little sugar and lemon juice until reduced to a thick, dark syrup, a sweet-tart staple of Middle Eastern cooking.

 Notable varieties